Princeton-Robot-Planning-and-Learning/prbench-site/GENERATOR_README.md

 ## Usage

-1. Place your environment markdown files (e.g., `example.md`) in the root directory
+1. Place your environment markdown files in the `markdowns/` directory
+2. Place any assets (images, gifs) in `markdowns/assets/`
-2. Run the generator:
+3. Run the generator:
 ```bash
 python3 generate_pages.py
 ```

-3. The script will:
+4. The script will:
-   - Find all `.md` files (except `README.md`)
+   - Find all `.md` files in `markdowns/` (except `README.md`)
    - Parse the environment name from the first heading
    - Automatically categorize each environment based on its name
+   - Fix asset paths to point to `../markdowns/assets/`
    - Generate an HTML page in the `environments/` directory
+   - Update `index.html` with all discovered environments
    - Display a summary of what was generated

 ## Markdown Format